Radical Sharing & Universal Love Don’t Work

 Aristotle would say that only the last alternative achieves justice.
 Not only because the best workers will use the best lasers to make the best products, but because the best workers deserve to get the best tools.
 Giving them the best tools honors the best workers for their skill.
 (From TED talk by Michael Sandel, “The Lost Art of Democratic Debate”)

-Followers of G>O>D> say — Aristotle’s view (bullet #3) is the G>O>D> centered point of view, because the new lasers will best further the progress of G>O>D> if they are used by the best laser-workers.
+Aristotle’s view (bullet #3) is the best point of view because the new lasers will best further the progress of The Growing, Organizing, Direction if they are used by the best laser-workers.

-Clearly, this G>O>D> centered view is also what many would call the politically conservative point of view; and what many would call an elitist view.
+Clearly, Aristotle’s view is also what many would call the politically conservative point of view; and what many would call an elitist view.
 However, if all children who are born receive equal educational and training opportunity, the system is not elitist.
 It is perfectly fair: the lasers will not go to the socially elite workers, but to the most-skilled (most-trained) workers.

 Example: Zipf’s Law